 Vegetables with high protein content are plant proteins that contribute to the food source of protein from plants.
 The category of vegetable protein is categorized into several groups.
-It includes nuts, seeds, pulses, tofu, grains, and even peas.
+It includes nuts, seeds, pulses, tofu, grains, and peas.
 On the other hand, pulses are considered a large group of plants like lentils, beans, chickpeas, black beans, kidney beans, etc.

 Vegetable protein is one of the energy effects of the greenhouse.
-They contribute a major source of nutrients, energy, protein, and fatty acids.
+They contribute a significant source of nutrients, energy, protein, and fatty acids.
 That’s why vegetables produce two-thirds of all dietary protein on the planet.

 Are vegetables with high protein content healthy?

-If you are a vegan or vegetarian, choosing a vegetable protein can provide you with plenty of proteins, nutrients, antioxidants, and fibre that will help you to improve your overall health condition.
+If you are a vegan or vegetarian, choosing a vegetable protein can provide you with plenty of proteins, nutrients, antioxidants, and fiber that will help you to improve your overall health condition.
 Most importantly, vegetable protein prevents heart diseases and lowers the cholesterol level in the body.